Tamer Seckin, MD

 Then we talked about the public health priority and endometriosis as a “Public Health Priority and Reproductive Right”.
 That year we honored Drs.
 Mettler and Linda Giudice.
 I think this is a very important topic and there will be a keynote speaker here today, Dr. Gupta, previously from Yale.
 He is going to talk about “Framing endometriosis as public health and social justice issue”.
 And finally, Drs.
 Ron Batt and Robert Taylor; this was about “Ending endometriosis starts at the beginning”.

 Well, at noon you are going to see our own Nina Baker and Theresa Davidson and the Brooklyn Latin School talking about “Beyond individualized care”.
-They are going to introduce our program, “How the EFA is making a difference bringing awareness to young girls and boys”.
+They are going to introduce our program, “How Endofound is making a difference bringing awareness to young girls and boys”.
 Noemie will talk along the same lines, “Giving patients the tools to contribute to endometriosis research”.
 And our own Dr. Peter Gregerson will talk about the “ROSE Study: Improving clinical care by finding the cause”.

 There are more studies and talks coming but most importantly we are going to talk about pain medication and dependence and how we can we avoid, and deal with pain, without using narcotics.
 There will be physical therapy, integrative nutrition and acupuncture sessions later.